adamquan/dotnet/README.md

 The Order service will call the Inventory service to verify and also claim the requested quantity for the order for the item code.

 These two .NET core apps will be running in docker containers.
-We add OpenTelemetry instrumentation in these projects and observe the trace in Grafana Cloud.
+We add OpenTelemetry instrumentation, and Pyroscope instrumentation in these projects and observe traces, profiles and span profile in Grafana Cloud.